zk4x/zyx/zyx/README.md

 ## Warning

 Zyx breaks many principles of clean code.
-Clean code was tried in older versions of zyx.
-Abstractions, wrappers, dyn (virtual tables), generics and lifetimes made the code hard to reason about.
-Zyx now uses enums for everything and almost zero generics (only in functions, such as impl `IntoShape` to make API more flexible).
+There are no dyn (virtual tables), no lifetimes on structs, generics are only used to make user API nicer, mostly in impl Scalar or impl IntoShape form.
+Since zyx is pretty much a compiler, internally most things are done using enums in loose data-oriented way.
 If you dislike ugly code, please do not use zyx.

 Zyx uses some unsafe code, mostly due to FFI access.
 If you find unsafe code offensive, please do not use zyx.

 Zyx brings it's own runtime.
 It is a single global struct behind mutex.
 Tensors are indices into graph stored in this runtime.
 If runtime wasn't